morpho-org/morpho-security/deployment-checklist.md

 For less critical pieces of code, a burner might be used for developments.
 The deployment can the be done via Remix, a js script or a foundry script.
 The latter being the prefered solution.

-- [ ] If a script is used, the script MUST have been reviewed AND approved by the "Solidity Team".
+- [ ] If a script is used, the script MUST have been reviewed AND approved by the "Deployment Team".
-- [ ] For an upgradeable contract, an initialilzation tx MUST be done in the script to initialize the contract and avoid it to be hijacked.
+- [ ] For an upgradeable contract, an initialization tx MUST be done in the script to initialize the contract and avoid it to be hijacked.
 - [ ] Check that if the contract `Ownable`, the ownership is transfered right after deployment in the script.
 - [ ] Check that the deployer account has enough funds.
 - [ ] The deployer account MUST NOT be a personal account.